Inlays

 Inlays and Onlays are considered as a type of filling restoration, but rather than it being placed in one appointment at the dental practice, your inlay or onlay is specially made at the laboratory.
 Inlays are used to cover a small biting area of the tooth whereas an onlay is used to cover a large surface of the tooth.

-The materials used in the restoration can differ from either porcelain or gold although porcelain is becoming the more attractive option as it is tooth coloured.
+The materials used in the restoration can differ from either Composite, porcelain or gold although porcelain is becoming the more attractive option as it is tooth coloured.
 An advantage of the gold onlay is that it does not tarnish and also boasts great strength.
 The laboratory we use has the ability to design your restoration with high attention to detail so that it fits perfectly and blends into your dentition.